 After the application deadline, all application documents are first checked for completeness.
 The submitted abstracts are used for the pre-selection of the papers.
 The best of them will be shortlisted by the jury, which will then jointly evaluate the corresponding final papers.

-The jury members of the Young Professionals Young Talent Award are
+The jury members of the DKKV Promotional Award are:

 - Frank Ehl